 I want to write a book.
 There.
 I said it.
-Now the world (aka, approximately 25 readers, if you include my Mom) knows my lifelong goal, my purpose for starting this blog, the reason I spend my weekends baking 14 varieties of the same cinnamon bread.
+Now the world (aka, approximately 25 readers, if you include my Mom) knows my lifelong goal, my purpose for starting this blog.
+It’s the reason I spend my weekends baking 14 varieties of cinnamon bread.
 I am set on being an author and that’s that.

 Even now as an adult I love to read, although the content of the stories is different.
 I read memoirs and cookbooks and pages about faith.
 My bookshelves are only moderately filled, but seeing the colorful little spines arranged in stacks and rows brings me all kinds of joy because it feels good to revisit the old favorites from years past.
 I love to feel the worn edges and textured papers in my hands.

-If you can’t tell, I’m dying to write a book, and one of these days I will be an author.
+If you can’t tell, I’m dying to write a book.
+One of these days I will be an author.
 I can’t say what it will be about, whether it will be worth its salt, or when it will happen, but I’m determined to make a contribution to the craft that has inspired me for so long.
 Admitting it all out loud, especially here on this site, feels scary, but I think I need to move forward believing it’s possible.
-Some dreams are worth risking a little face over, and, for me, this is one of them.
+Some dreams are worth risking a little face over, and this is one of mine.
 I’m going to do it.

 When I first saw Sarah Copeland’s new book, Everyday is Saturday, I said out loud, “This is a book I would love to write.”
 The photos were beautiful.
 The writing was real.
-The recipes looked phenomenal and the concept of the book, recipes and strategies for cooking well throughout the week, was cheeky and relatable.
+Every recipe looked phenomenal.
+Even the concept of the book, recipes for cooking well throughout the week, was cheeky and relatable.
 THIS was the kind of book I wanted to write.
-Every page had ingredients that made my tummy applause and photos that looked like art.
-Flipping through the pages, I felt as if I was in Sarah’s kitchen, and every page turn fanned the flame of desire that I had to create my own book.
+Every page had ingredients that made my tummy applause.
+Flipping through the pages, I felt as if I was in Sarah’s kitchen; every page turn fanned the flame of desire that I had to create my own book.

-These waffles are great for those following a gluten-free or dairy-free diet and are delicious enough to make even an average Joe want to enjoy a few.
+These waffles are great for those following a gluten-free or dairy-free diet.
+They’re also delicious enough to make even an average Joe want to enjoy a few.
 A few of the out-of-the-ordinary ingredients, like cooked quinoa and chia seeds, are included for texture and create a dish with unique flavor, a bit more complex than you run of the mill eggo.
-Plus, those healthier ingredients mean I have absolutely zero guilt for enjoying a hearty portion.
+Plus, those healthier ingredients mean I have no problem enjoying a hearty portion.
 It’s a feel good breakfast option with all the gusto of a Saturday morning meal.

 Give this waffle a try and let me know what you think!
 Thanks for playing a part in my dreams and joining me here each week.
 Happy baking!